-For Phase I examination eligibility, candidates must have 12 months of training in veterinary pathology under the direction of a sponsor, as described above.
+For Phase I examination eligibility, candidates must have 12 months of training, at the equivalent of 40 hours per week, in veterinary pathology under the direction of a sponsor, as described above.
 At the time of applying for the Phase I examination, the candidate must declare whether they are training under the Standard Route or Alternate Route of Training for the Phase II Examination.
-Diplomates certified in either veterinary anatomic pathology or veterinary clinical pathology seeking dual certification are not required to take or repeat the Phase I examination.
+ACVP Diplomates certified in either veterinary anatomic pathology or veterinary clinical pathology seeking dual certification are not required to retake the Phase I examination to be eligible to sit for the other Phase II examination.